 Thank you to contributors to the Ecuador WikiFleet page: BDO

 16.3 million people (July 2017 est.)

-Nearly half of Peru's population is concentrated in the interior in the Andean intermontane basins and valleys, with large concentrations also found along the western coastal strip; the rainforests of the east remain sparsely populated.
+Nearly half of Ecuador's population is concentrated in the interior in the Andean intermontane basins and valleys, with large concentrations also found along the western coastal strip; the rainforests of the east remain sparsely populated.

 Quito (population of 1.61 million in 2010)

 |Major cities|| |

 US$98.6 billion (2017 est.)

 |Unemployment rate|| |

 8.69% (December, 2018)